 Every board is led by the Chair that provides strategic leadership in line with the charity’s aims and values.

-Along with acting on behalf of GMA in determining pay and reward systems for the all staff in the organisation, this committee makes recommendations to the Board of Trustees for any proposed pay awards in line with the Pay Policy.
+Along with acting on behalf of GM in determining pay and reward systems for the all staff in the organisation, this committee makes recommendations to the Board of Trustees for any proposed pay awards in line with the Pay Policy.

-Integrity and Value
+Integrity and value

 The board acts with integrity, adopting values and creating a culture that helps achieve our charitable purpose.
 The board is aware of the importance of the public’s confidence and trust in charities and trustees undertake their duties accordingly.